aaronriekenberg/rust-hyper-unixh2c/README.md

        }
 ```

-This app runs in about 3.5 megabytes of resident memory on a 64-bit Raspberry Pi.
+This app runs in about 3.5 megabytes of resident memory (RSS) on a 64-bit Raspberry Pi.

 ```
 $ ps -eo pid,pmem,rss,vsz,comm,command --sort -rs